NW Youth Careers Expo

 What's the Expo?

 The annual NW Youth Careers Expo is the Northwest’s premier career-education event.
-In 2016, we're expecting about 6,500 high school students and 140+ exhibitors.
+In 2016, we welcomed more than 6,500 students from 75+ high schools across Oregon and Southwest Washington, as well as 160+ exhibitors representing the state's leading employers.
 The Expo shows students the region's amazing diversity of career opportunities, as well as the skills and education needed for those jobs.

-The nonprofit Portland Workforce Alliance organizes the event.
-The Expo's goals are to connect employers to their future workforce and help students make informed, inspired decisions about their education after high school -- whether they choose a four-year university, community college or apprenticeship training center.
+The nonprofit Portland Workforce Alliance organizes the event, now in its 13th year.
+The Expo's goals are to connect employers to their future workforce and help students make informed, inspired decisions about continuing their education after high school -- whether they choose a four-year university, community college or apprenticeship training center.

 What happens at the PWA Breakfast?

-We kick off the Expo by celebrating the work of our partners over the year.
-Meet students who were inspired by our career opportunities and connect with leaders in business, education and government who want to raise our graduation rates and create a well-educated, prosperous and resilient workforce.
+We kick off the Expo by hosting an annual breakfast to celebrate the work of our partners over the year and inspire more people to get involved with schools.
+Attendees can meet students who are developing college-and-career aspirations.
+They can also connect with leaders in business, education and government who want to raise our graduation rates and create a well-educated, prosperous and resilient workforce.

 How does the Expo support Oregon schools?